mathstuf/gitlabhq/doc/web_hooks/web_hooks.md

 ## Issues events

-Triggered when a new issue is created or an existing issue was updated/closed/reopened.
+Triggered when a new issue is created, an existing issue was updated/closed/reopened, or a user note is added.

 **Request header**: